JarrLane/Offensive_Meeting_Content/Containers_explained/containers.md

 Back to the computer part, docker is great for many organizations because they now have an easy and standard way to share, deploy, build, package, and run any application or service needed, this goes far beyond organizations, maybe we want to share an app we made with a friend, maybe we want to try a new appp, or maybe we want to run a ctf challenge on our computers locally.

 *One important note before we continue, while docker allows for flexibility in running an app in multiple environments, it is also OS specific.
-If an image was configured to run with windows then it wont run on linux unless we either: create a windows VM and run the image in that vm, or make a new image that works with linux.
-Think about the analogy, say we have a group of kids that want to play a sport, they bring a football but they end up at a soccer field, they can either treat part of that soccer field as a football field (virtualization), go to a football field (use a different computer with the proper OS), or just play soccer instead (Use a new image with the correct operating system).
+If an image was configured to run with operating system 1 (OS1) then it wont run on operating system 2 (OS2) unless we either: create a (OS1) VM and run the image in that vm, or make a new image that works with OS2.
+Think about the analogy, say we have a group of kids that want to play a sport, they bring a football but they end up at a soccer field, they can either treat part of that soccer field as a football field (virtualization), go to a football field (use a different computer with the proper OS), or just get a soccer ball and play soccer instead (Use a new image with the correct operating system).
+Operating systems use different architectures, and while some powerful tools like virtualization have been made to bridge this gap better, there are still a few limitations.

+Since we are using docker desktop on windows, we dont really have to worry about this too much.
+The docker engine technically runs on linux, but it also runs on windows because under the hood there is a little bit of virtualization that runs linux, which docker will use.
+This little bit of virtualization is much different from tradtional virtualization and it is very lightweight compared to actually making a VM, and this should all happen automatically (Note).
+This means if you are using windows, you should be fine.
+If you have a windows VM no worries either because you already have the architecture you need.

+If you are linux you basically have everything docker needs so you are good, but if you are given a windows container you will have to create a windows VM because unlike how windows has easy lightweight virtualization options for linux, linux doesn't have that same support for windows programs appart from creating a separate VM.

+Note: If you are a windows user you are probably wondering, if docker is using a vm with windows, then why not just make a linux vm and use docker there?
+You definitely can, but the type of virtualization being used when running docker on windows is very lightweight and more efficient, but you may prefer a linux VM, either way is fine its up to you.
+The great thing is that docker takes care of alot of stuff for us.

 If this is alot to understand thats ok, Docker can be confusing.
 Before reading on I reccomend having a solid grasp of everything I talked about up to this point, because now we are actually going to use docker and run two challenges I made.
 If you have any questions dm me or ping me in the discord if you are in the club.